 Carolyn R. Parsons, Central/Burin Representative

 Carolyn R. Parsons is the author of the historical fiction drama The Forbidden Dreams of Betsy Elliott released in 2019 by Flanker Press.
 A full-time writer residing in Lewisporte, NL., she has a background in freelance journalism, having penned a regular column, a bi-weekly arts feature and general news for The Pilot and more recently wrote an arts column for The Central Voice called Art & Soul.
-Writing clients include a Global PR company.
-Books include a poetry collection, three novels and a collection of short stories.
+Other Books include a poetry collection, three novels and a collection of short stories.
 Her 2017 novel, Charley through Canada attained bestseller status on Amazon.
-She co-hosts an arts and entertainment podcast, Bridges, in partnership with Citadel House Records.
-She is also a founding director of Literary Events NL.
+She manages social media for Rogers TV in GFW, runs the newly formed Central NL Writing Group and is also a founding director of Literary Events NL.

 Sarah Thompson is a journalist and former radio broadcaster from Central Newfoundland, now residing on the west coast.
 She published her first short story in the Engen Books compilation Light/Dark and is currently working on her first novel.
 When she isn’t writing, Sarah can be found performing with, or directing for her local community theatre company, the Off Broadway Players.

 Emily Lyver, Youth Advocate

 Emily Lyver is a recent graduate of the Journalism program at the College of the North Atlantic.
 Her love for writing first manifested with free verse poetry, but she has since found her passion in short stories and opinion pieces – when she isn’t plagued with writer’s block, that is.